-I remember when I was eating a fairly rigid diet.
-I had meal plans stuck to the fridge.
-I counted everything I ate.
+I remember when I was eating a relatively rigid diet.
+I had meal plans stuck to the fridge, and I counted everything I ate.

-I was doing three strength training sessions per week, and as much as seven (often intense) cardio sessions a week.
+I was doing three strength training sessions per week and as many as seven (often intense) cardio sessions a week.

-After 3-4 weeks – the fat simply stopped coming off.
+After 3-4 weeks – the fat stopped coming off.

 So what was the answer?

-The funny thing is, even though I went onto lose a bit more fat, I found I no longer cared.
+The funny thing is, even though I lost a bit more fat, I found I no longer cared.
 It all seemed like vanity to me.